 - Rachael from Resident Evil Revelations: as if her Creepy Children Singing voice and mannerisms weren't enough, her "regular" voice is echoed by a much lower and sinister voice.

-- Viktoria of the Thief series, played by SHODAN's voice actress, also drifted in and out of Voice of the Legion when revealing her true form.
+- Viktoria of the Thief series, played by SHODAN's voice actress, also drifted in and out of this when revealing her true form.
 Sounds different from SHODAN's version, though.

 - The Conductor from Obsidian speaks in a tone that shifts between a smooth female voice and a low, almost male computerized voice, with both types usually blending together.
 As if her robotic, almost movie star-like outfit and lightning halo cap weren't enough, her mouth never moves when she speaks, and her face flashes blue with each syllable instead.